nerun/php-directory-indexer/README.md

 Open `index.php` and update theme and background:
 ```
 <?php
-$_DefaultTheme='mint-y-sand.php'; // don't forget extension ".php"!
+$_Theme='mint-y-sand.php'; // don't forget extension ".php"!
 $_Background='default.jpg';
 ```

-At the end of each theme.php file these lines were added because they are useful for testing icons:
+At the end of each theme.php file these lines were added because they are useful for testing icons (so icons are not cached):
 ```
 header("Cache-Control: no-store, no-cache, must-revalidate, max-age=0");
 header("Cache-Control: post-check=0, pre-check=0", false);